2024 Solar Incentives Guide for Mack, OH - Tax Credits & Rebates

 Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
 The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
 The ITC provides a tax credit for a set percentage of your solar system's cost.

 The ITC applies to the value of solar panels installed on your primary or secondary residence in the United States.
 The solar panels must have been installed on a property you own after January 1, 2006, for you to be eligible for the credit.
-Originally, the ITC covered 30% of all system costs (panels, equipment, labor and accessories), although this amount has fluctuated slightly over the last few years between 26-30%.
+Originally, the ITC covered 30% of all system costs (panels, equipment, labor and accessories), although the amount has fluctuated slightly over the last few years between 26-30%.
 The installation date of your solar system will determine what percentage you are eligible for.
-There is no cap on the claim amount.
+There is no cap on the amount you can claim.

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
+In August 2022, the Inflation Reduction Act expanded and extended the ITC, now called the Clean Energy Credit.
 For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can apply for a credit for 30% of the total cost.
 The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
 The expansion also makes it easier to get credit for energy storage systems, beginning in 2023.

 Click here to learn more about the new Inflation Reduction Act.
 Your local Mack solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.